rolfsormo/flipjs/README.md

 ## TODO

+- ES6, probably ES2016+
+- Maybe use lodash (or similar) to make the code cleaner
+- http://json-schema.org instead of Mongoose schemas
 - Support providing mongoose-like schemas for better SQL db and index creation
 - Make a wiki page with a table with all known browsers and show the default adapter for them (first one detected) and for each adapter if it is supported
 - Support ensureIndex() (when supported; depends on the adapter most likely)